Palmer River Gold Company Dredge: History

 The Palmer River Gold Company N.L., a Cairns company, took up ground along the Palmer River between Frome and Strathleven and carried out dredging operations between 1926 and 1935.
 The company originally estimated that 2.6 million cubic metres of auriferous material (rocks bearing gold) was available but after four years work it was found that the yields were less than 25% of the anticipated values.
 A total of 3,584 oz of gold was won during this period.
 The all-steel bucket dredge and pontoon was built by Messrs Chas.
 Ruwolt Pty Ltd of Richmond, Victoria and shipped to Cooktown then railed to Laura in mid 1930.
 From there, the dredging plant weighing in total 350 LT was carted by six-wheeled trucks (Morris and Thornycroft) over the Great Dividing Range to Strathleven, a distance of 133 km.
 The largest portion of the road was made by the company.

 The dredge was erected under the supervision of Mr William Condron, consulting engineer for Ruwolt Pty Ltd, and Mr Walter Baker, the dredging company's General Manager.
-The dredge was capable of treating 50,000 cubic yards per month and had 31 buckets of 5 cubic foot capacity.
+The dredge was capable of treating 50,000 cubic yards per month and had 31 buckets of 5 cubic feet of capacity.
 Dredging operations commenced at the end of December 1930 and were carried on into the wet season.
 However a photograph in 1932 (John Oxley Library: neg.
 31/31) shows the dredge partly submerged and damaged by floodwaters.
 The date that the dredge ceased operation and was finally abandoned has not been confirmed.